conda/conda/docs/source/building/variants.rst

 * ``build`` section, except:
   * ``number``
   * ``string``
-* any other recipe files, such as bld.bat, build.sh, etc. Every file other than meta.yaml is part of the hash.
+* any other recipe files in the folder with meta.yaml, such as bld.bat, build.sh, etc. Every file other than meta.yaml is part of the hash.

 All "falsey" values (e.g. empty list values) are removed.